 Entitlement to statutory holiday (and pay) when on sick leave

-In NHS Leeds v Larner, the EAT has upheld the decision of a tribunal that an employee who had been on sick leave for an entire leave year and had not taken any annual holiday in that period, was entitled to receive a payment in respect of her unused holiday entitlement upon termination of her employment.
+In NHS Leeds v Larner, the EAT has upheld the decision of a tribunal that an employee who had been on sick leave for an entire leave year and had not taken any annual holiday in that period, was entitled to receive a payment in respect of her unused holiday entitlement upon the termination of her employment.
 Her failure to request leave in the leave year did not mean that she lost the right to the payment.
 The EAT indicated that the case may be different for fit employees who fail to request leave for the whole of the leave period.

 Consideration of request to work beyond retirement